 We put our fins on and went over our dive plan.
 We would do some more skill practices and then have a dive around the cave.
 The top of the cave was pretty crowded with snorkelers.
 As we descended to the platform which was normally the one just bearly underwater, we were the only one besides a handful of other divers.

 The depth of the spring is usually about 54 ft /16,45 m but in our case, it was about 10 ft / 3,05 m higher.
 During our dive, we saw some small fish swimming around in the spring.
 This was the only wildlife we encountered.

-It was amazing to dive in such a prehistoric cave with ancient rock formations, stalactites and fossil beds dating back 33 million years, and much more.
-The advantage as a scuba diver in training was, that is was fresh water instead of salt water.
+It was amazing to dive into such a prehistoric cave with ancient rock formations, stalactites and fossil beds dating back 33 million years, and much more.
+The advantage as a scuba diver in training was, that it was fresh water instead of saltwater.
 This made skill practice like clearing my mask more enjoyable.

 Inside the cave, four underwater passages extend from the pool.
 In one of them, extinct animal fossils and artifacts dating back to the Pleistocene Age were found.
 These fossils and artifacts are now on display at the University of Florida’s Museum of Natural History.

 This place is one of a kind and a great experience to dive in.
 Come here early before the crowds get here to have the cave for yourself.
 I am so happy that I got to dive here and experience this awesome place.

 As my air came to an end, we ended our dive and headed back outside, and dropped our gear.
 I went back with my fins and mask to take some pictures over and underwater.
 As I don’t have any underwater camera besides my phone, I used it to take some photos.
 Not the best quality, but better than no memories at all.

 After a few minutes, I went back outside to pack up our gear.
 There is a boardwalk leading to the window of the cave and it gives you a nice view of the crystal clear water.